NANELLON/ShoulderCam/README.md

 <li>1.0

 <li>1.1
--Minor bug fixes
+-Minor bug fixes  <br />
--Improved compatibility with other camera mods (the mod automatically resets the camera if it was interrupted, after a set amount of time that is set by you in the .ini file)
+-Improved compatibility with other camera mods (the mod automatically resets the camera if it was interrupted, after a set amount of time that is set by you in the .ini file)  <br />

 <li>1.2
--Some clipping issues solved
+-Some clipping issues solved  <br />
--Added the ability to switch sides (default key - X)
+-Added the ability to switch sides (default key - X)  <br />

 <li>1.3
--Camera reset on death, for compatibility with mods like Watch Your Death
+-Camera reset on death, for compatibility with mods like Watch Your Death  <br />
--FPS fix
+-FPS fix  <br />

 Requirements:
-<li>ASI Loader
+<li>ASI Loader  <br />
-<li>Script Hook V
+<li>Script Hook V  <br />
-<li>Community Script Hook V .NET 3.1.0
+<li>Community Script Hook V .NET 3.1.0  <br />

-Installation:
+Installation:  <br />
-<li>Extract both files into your scripts folder
+<li>Extract both files into your scripts folder  <br />